sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/schedules/controllerIds.md

 <td>optional; array[string]</td>

-<td>When empty the orders will be generated for those controllerIds that have a deployed workflow for the given schedules (from folder or from schedulePaths) are assigned to
+<td>When empty the orders will be generated for those Controller Ids that have a deployed workflow for the given schedules (from folder or from schedulePaths).
 <br>
-When not empty the orders will be generated for those controllerIds that have a deployed workflow for the given schedules (from folder or from schedulePaths) are assigned to and that are listed in the list of controllerIds
+When not empty the orders will be generated for those Controller Ids that have a deployed workflow for the given schedules (from folder or from schedulePaths) and that are included in the list controllerIds.

 </td>